Donaldson-Thomas Transformation of Double Bruhat Cells in Semisimple Lie Groups: Proof of Our Main Results

+Note that at this stage $\Xi$ is only given as a birational automorphism on $\mathcal{X}^{u,v}$, and it is not obvious that it has anything to do with the cluster transformation $\Xi$ we introduced in Subsection \ref{1.4}; but recall from Proposition \ref{uniquexi} that the map $\Xi$ introduced in Subsection \ref{1.4} is uniquely characterized by the following two properties: \begin{itemize} \item $\deg_{X_a}\Xi^*\left(X_b\right)=-\delta_{ab}$ for some cluster coordinate chart; \item $\Xi$ is a cluster transformation. \end{itemize} Verifying these two properties allows us to identify the map $\Xi$ in Definition \ref{defnxi} with the one we introduced in Subsection \ref{1.4}.
+We will verify the former one in this subsection and verify the latter one in the next.

-Again, proving these two statements comes down to choosing the right reduced word $\vec{i}$.
-In contrast to our choice in the last subsection, this time our choice of reduced word has the $u$ part comes before the $v$ part:
+Following our subscript convention, we define $\Xi_\vec{i}:=\psi_\vec{i}\circ \chi_\vec{i}$ to be the restriction of $\Xi$ to the cluster coordinate chart $\mathcal{X}_\vec{i}$ for any reduced word $\vec{i}$.
+So now the question is which reduced word $\vec{i}$ we should use.
+In contrast to our choice in the last subsection, this time our choice of reduced word has the $u$-part coming before the $v$-part:

 in other words, the first $n$ letters are opposite to simple roots, which will give a reduced word of $u$ if you switch their signs, and the last $l-n$ letters are simple roots, which gives a reduced word of $v$.